-The pilot program places local Workforce Career Specialists in area middle and high schools (grades 6-12) to provide career guidance and workforce information to students and their parents regarding: 1) high growth, high demand occupations; 2) opportunities and training in middle-skills jobs; 3) apprenticeship training programs; 4) internships; and 5) community and technical colleges.
+The Workforce Career & Technical Education Outreach Specialist program places local Workforce Career and Education Outreach Specialists in area school districts to provide career guidance and workforce information to students and their parents regarding: 1) high growth, high demand occupations; 2) opportunities and training in middle-skills jobs; 3) apprenticeship training programs; 4) internships; and 5) community andtechnical colleges.

-This program will support the achievement of Texas' goals outlined in the November 2016 Tri-Agency (TWC, TEA, and THECB) Report.
+This program supports the achievement of Texas' goals outlined in the November 2016 Tri-Agency (TWC, TEA, and THECB) Report.
 A key component of the program includes training for the Workforce Specialists by TWC's LMCI team.
 The training will cover all of TWC's online labor market tools including Texas Reality Check.